franklinnwren/DS-AGE/README.md

 Folder "AGE-Heterophily" includes experiments on heterophilic datasets.

-Folder "KMedoids" includes ablation studies about the choice of clustering algorithms.
+And folder "KMedoids" includes ablation studies about the choice of clustering algorithms.

-And folder "experimental_snapshots" includes the .ipynb files which record our experimental results.